 $promise2 comes back first, we don’t print it yet, because

 $promise1 hasn’t come back.
 Consider it as we try to adapt these concurrent calls so they will look more performant to the user.

 Well, how do we handle this task with promises?
 First of all, we need a function that returns a promise.
-We can collect three promises, and then we can compose them together.
+We can collect three promises, and then compose them together.
 Here is some dummy code for it:

 I have two functions here:

 fakeResponse(string $url, callable $callback)has a hardcoded response and resolves a specified callback with it.